 Banners are key to your trade union campaign providing a gathering point, a strong visual message and a loud and clear voice on the streets.
-Hand painted banners are iconic and unique, strengthening the lasting, living story of the labour movement and its giants of the past and today.
+Hand painted banners are iconic and unique, strengthening the lasting, living story of the labor movement and its giants of the past and today.

 These featured examples are from banners produced for

-Durham Unite Community and DMA and Unite Community membership
+DMA and Durham Unite Community membership

 Fire Brigade Union North East